California Penal Code 206 PC defines the crime of torture as

 2. Are there defenses to Penal Code 206 PC?

-- the defendant acted in self-defense.
+- you acted in self-defense.

 - revenge,